Little by little, a little become a lot - Saving the Street Animals of Cambodia

 To really give you an idea about some of the tragic events that animals in Cambodia face, I’ll tell you about my very first day. at work.
 Someone had brought in a large dog in a tuk-tuk and this dog was covered in blood.
 It turned out he was a pet and had been stolen from a garden, tied to the back of a motorcycle and dragged along the street before somehow escaping.

 Dog snatching is common in Cambodia, with both strays and pets as victims.
-The reason behind this is to fuel the dog meat trade, a common delicacy in Cambodia of which I had no idea existed until I began working with animals, and something that I then saw everywhere including the charred bodies of dogs on BBQ spits outside restaurants as I walked to work each day.
+The reason behind this is to fuel the dog meat trade, a common delicacy in Cambodia.
+I was reminded of this on my walk to work every day as I cut through the local market and saw the charred bodies of dogs on BBQ spits outside restaurants (a horrific image I know, but what a way to get me motivated in my job on my commute every day!).

 Back to that first morning, I couldn’t believe how the team shot into action.
 I really believe that their professionalism, calmness and love for animals saved that dog’s life that day.